 Baptism and the Lord’s Supper

 Christian baptism is the immersion of a believer in water in the name of the Father, the Son, and the Holy Spirit.
 It is an act of obedience.
-Baptism is the picture of the believer’s faith in a crucified, buried, and risen Saviour.
+Baptism is the picture of the believer’s faith in a crucified, buried, and risen Savior.
 Baptism is a picture of the believer’s death to sin, the burial of the old life, and the resurrection to walk in a new life in Christ Jesus.
 Baptism shows the believer’s faith in the final resurrection of the dead.
 Baptism is required before church membership.
 Baptism is also required before taking the Lord’s Supper.

 The Lord’s Supper is a picture of obedience.
 Church members eat the bread and drink the fruit of the vine.
 They remember the death of the Redeemer.
 They look forward to His second coming.